Sprinter05/gochat/doc/SPECIFICATION.md

 #### Triggering events

-Whenever an event is triggered, the server will send a `HOOK` packet using the _Null ID_ with the corresponding hook in the header's **Information** field.
+Whenever an event is triggered, the server must send a `HOOK` packet using the _Null ID_ with the corresponding hook in the header's **Information** field.
 It will also include any relevant information for the hook.

     HOOK <arg_1> <arg_2> ... <arg_n> (Server -> Client)